opea-project/GenAIExamples/DocSum/docker_compose/amd/gpu/rocm/README.md

 ### Required Models

-We set default model as "Intel/neural-chat-7b-v3-3", change "LLM_MODEL_ID" in following setting if you want to use other models.
+Default model is "Intel/neural-chat-7b-v3-3".
+Change "LLM_MODEL_ID" in environment variables below if you want to use another model.
 If use gated models, you also need to provide [huggingface token](https://huggingface.co/docs/hub/security-tokens) to "HUGGINGFACEHUB_API_TOKEN" environment variable.

 ### Setup Environment Variables